Bernard Quatermass: Parodies and homages

 The 1956 British science fiction horror film, X the Unknown, made by Hammer Film Productions, was originally intended to be sequel to The Quatermass Xperiment, but when Kneale refused permission for Quatermass to be used in the film, the character was changed to Atomic Energy scientist, Dr. Adam Royston (Dean Jagger).

 In February 1959 the BBC radio comedy series The Goon Show broadcast a parody of Quatermass and the Pit, entitled "The Scarlet Capsule".
-Harry Secombe played his regular character in The Goon Show, Neddie Seagoon, in turn playing "Professor Ned Cratermess, OBE".
+Harry Secombe played his regular character in The Goon Show, Neddie Seagoon, in turn playing "Professor Ned Quatermess, OBE".
 This was followed later in the same year by a spoof on another BBC radio comedy show, That Man Chester, which launched a regular strand entitled "The Quite-a-Mess Three Saga", with Deryck Guyler as "Professor Quite-a-Mess".
 However, the "Quite-a-Mess" name and references were dropped after only three of the episodes under pressure from Kneale, who felt a 13-week spoof would be to the detriment of the original character.

 In the early 1970s, a British progressive rock group named both themselves and their first album "Quatermass".

 A television spoof appeared in a 1986 episode of the BBC sketch show The Two Ronnies, which featured a sketch entitled "It Came From Outer Hendon", written by David Renwick.
 This spoof starred Ronnie Corbett as "Professor Martin Cratermouse".

 Quatermass also appears in a short segment of the 2007 graphic novel The League of Extraordinary Gentlemen: Black Dossier, in which he takes his niece and nephew to visit an interplanetary zoo.
 Here he is identified as Uncle Bernard.

-Andrew Marshall and Rob Grant, produced directed and wrote the Radio 4 Series "The Quanderhorn Xperimentations".
-They also created a novel of the same name released by Gollancz Publishers.
+Andrew Marshall and Rob Grant, produced, directed, and wrote the 2018→2020 BBC Radio 4 twelve-episode series "The Quanderhorn Xperimentations" starring James Fleet as Prof. Darius Quanderhorn — a brilliant, but ruthless scientist keeping the world locked in the year 1952 for 65 years, with almost no-one noticing — in an absurdist parody of and homage to the Quatermass films and television series.
+Also, they created a novel of the same name released by Gollancz Publishers.

 Woody Allen's spoof of the science fiction genre exemplified by the Quatermass works, The Kugelmass Episode, features as protagonist a "Professor Kugelmass".